 Changed P.10, l.33-38: Are given selection gradients with CI swapped?
 They are positive when the predator was absent and negative when the predator was present – should be the other way around?

 The selection gradients given are right.
 Higher values of the “phenology” variable indicate later stages of flower development, and thus earlier flowering.
-Therefore, selection gradients are positive when the predator is absent (selection for early flowering) and negative when the predator is present (selection for later flowering).
+Therefore, selection gradients are positive when the predator is absent (selection for early flowering) and mostly negative when the predator is present (selection for later flowering).

 Should also include information on the number of populations with statistically significant selection on phenology, 5 out of 20 in 2010 and 3 out of 16 in 2011 (A S2)?